Asken59/DD2480-Group-9-CI/README.md

 Due to the size of this project being quite small, especially code related, pair programming was utilized to a greater deal than in the previous project *DECIDE*.

 ## Essence of the team
+We evaluated that according to the essence checklist (p.
+52), we are working on the "Adjourned" level.
+This is because we fulfill all the checklist items before "Adjourned" in addition to the ones directly linked to "Adjourned".
+The teams responsibility have passed on and been fulfilled and the team will no longer be putting effort into completing the mission.
+The team is also available for assignments to other teams.